abarker/camel-snake-pep8/README.rst

 displays proposed changes and queries the user as to whether or not to accept the changes.

 It does not do all the changes, but it does most of them.
-(It currently does not recognize many tuple assignments.)
+It currently does not recognize many tuple assignments, and does not try to modify any names in the context of import statements.

 Note that the autopep8 program (also pip installable) can be used to automatically change many syntactical and spacing issues, but it does not do